KnowledgeCaptureAndDiscovery/OBA/docs/mapping.md

 The current mapping between OWL and OpenAPI specification (OAS) supported by OBA can be seen below.

 !!! warning
-    We are currently working on improving the mapping with complex axiomatization of domains and ranges and other property annotations (minimum and maximum cardinality, etc.)
+    We are currently working on improving the mapping with complex axiomatization of domains and ranges and other property annotations (minimum and maximum cardinality, etc.).
+The new version can be seen in the following URL: https://github.com/oeg-upm/OWL-To-OAS-Specification

 **Namespaces** used in this document: